The Cost of Not Knowing

 The Financial Weight of Delayed Awareness

 Reactive care is often the most expensive form of healthcare.
 Emergency interventions, hospital admissions, rehabilitation, and long term support services place enormous strain on both families and public health systems like Medicare.
 A single preventable event can lead to years of ongoing medical costs and life altering consequences.
-In many cases, these expenses are not caused by a lack of treatment, but by the absence of earlier awareness when intervention may have been simpler and far less disruptive.
+These health expenses are not caused by a lack of treatment, but by the absence of earlier awareness when intervention may have been simpler and far less disruptive.

 The Emotional Cost Families Carry